 - The victim here is now forced to fold anything but KK and AA.

+No!
 You are never allowed to discuss the hand in play with your partner.
 You can't show, talk about, hint or joke about your hand.
 Talking in code or using signals, or chip placing, is very much against the rules.
-I don't think I can be any clearer about this.
+No ifs, ands or buts.

-I blame the 50% myth entirely on the one scene in Rounders.
+The 50% myth can almost entirely be traced to one scene in Rounders.
 It's funny how much one fictional movie can shape the entire public perception of poker.
-I never liked the idea of working my ass off to take home less than 50% of what I earn.
-If you can afford to put the money up yourself, I recommend you do so.
+Working your ass off to take home less than 50% of what I earn is a tough pill to swallow for some.
+If you can afford to put the money up yourself, it's almost always better to do so.

-Since the majority of the sessions for a winning player are going to be wins, we have to put more weight into the two options containing wins, and less to the situations containing losses, making the Lose/Lose scenario least likely.
+Since the majority of sessions for a winning player will be wins, we have to put more weight into the two options containing wins.
+And less to the situations containing losses.
+That makes the Lose/Lose scenario least likely.